Global Business Practicum

 -

-Can I choose the team, company or type of project?
+Can I choose the city, team, company or type of project?

-No, students are allocated to teams and companies with specific projects.
-However, students are given the opportunity to advise their areas of interest which we endeavour to consider when allocating teams.
+No, students are allocated to cities, teams and companies with specific projects.
+However, students can select which cities they would like to be considered for, and are given the opportunity to advise their areas of interest which we endeavour to consider when allocating teams.
 Students will not be allocated to a project where they do not have the technical skills required.
 Most projects are multi-disciplinary.

 -